TIY-Austin-Front-End-Engineering/js-assignments/js-functions-datatypes-math-1/README.md

 ### Deliverables

-* A repo containing atleast:
+* A repo containing at least:
   * `main.js`

 ### Requirements